A Namekian in Halkeginia

 "N-Now now, let's not be too hasty, my dear," a somewhat anxious Guiche chimed in, waving his hands in a protesting fashion.
 "After all, he did step in to protect that commoner.
 Besides, that noble did throw the first punch... proverbially speaking, of course."

 A noticeable silence quickly followed, the four students sharing uneasy looks amongst themselves.
-Indeed, the most worrying part of this whole matter was that Piccolo's apparent powers weren't even magical in nature – or at least, they certainly didn't appear to be; and like the confrontation with Guiche, this newest incident only raised further questions as to what exactly the walking enigma called 'Piccolo' was capable of.
+Indeed, the most worrying part of this whole matter was that Piccolo's powers apparently weren't even magical in nature – or at least, they certainly didn't appear to be; and like the confrontation with Guiche, this newest incident only raised further questions as to what exactly the walking enigma called 'Piccolo' was capable of.

 "Anyway, I think it would be wise to head back to the academy," Kirche eventually suggested, finally regaining her composure after letting out a breath she hadn't realised she was holding.
 "At this point, I don't think there's any reason to hang around the city."